-Clean the House Thoroughly – Your carpets, rugs, and furniture hold an incredible amount of hair, dander, saliva, and other secretions from your dog, which builds up over time to cause an awful smell.
+Clean the House Thoroughly – Your carpets, rugs, and furniture hold an incredible amount of hair, dander, saliva ( a Beagle can drool ), and other secretions from your dog, which builds up over time to cause an awful smell.
 The first step to keeping your house smelling fresh is sweeping, vacuuming, and moping.
 It would be best if you did this routine regularly, probably more often than you think.

 Just about any fabric in your home can develop dog odors.
 So, for washable items like curtains and couch cushion covers, add a few shakes of baking soda and vinegar to your regular detergent to help eliminate those odors.

 Let In Some Fresh Air – Sometimes the best solution is the most obvious one.
 Opening the windows will air out your home and remove those bad pet odors in the process.
 You can use scented candles, essential oils, or fresh flowers to offset the adult Beagle smell with a more pleasant flavor.
 Be careful not to buy things that are toxic to dogs.

 Use an Air Purifier – These devices trap stale or stinky air, purify it, and push it back into the room.
 A high-quality pet-friendly air purifier with HEPA filters will filter dirt and dust from the air and kill bacteria and fungi as well.
 Ensure you find one that is strong enough to cover the entire area.